Scalable magnetic resonance fingerprinting: Incremental inference of high dimensional elliptical mixtures from large data volumes: Dimension reduction with HD-MED

-while its reconstruction $\check{\yv}_k$ in the original space is given by In practice, it is reasonable to use as a reduced-dimension representation of $\yv$ only the one corresponding to the most probable cluster $k$, {\it i.e.} with the highest $r_k(\yv)$.
+while its reconstruction $\check{\yv}_k$ in the original space is given by $\check{\yv}_k = \Vb_k \widehat{\yv}_k + \mub_k\;. $ In practice, it is reasonable to use as a reduced-dimension representation of $\yv$ only the one corresponding to the most probable cluster $k$, {\it i.e.} with the highest $r_k(\yv)$.
 In this setting, HD-MED acts as a divide-and-conquer paradigm by initially clustering the data into $K$ clusters and then performing cluster-specific data reduction.
 The divide step allows a much more effective reduction than if a single subspace was considered, while in the conquer step, little information is lost, as for any new observation $\yv$, cluster assignment probabilities $r_k(\yv)$ can be straightforwardly computed to decide on the best reduced representation to be used.
-However, for subsequent processing, it is important to keep track of clustering information for each observation.
+However, it is important to keep track of clustering information for each observation.
 The reduced representations cannot be pooled back altogether, as they are likely to become impossible to distinguish across clusters.
 Also, as summarized in Algorithm~\ref{alg:DC} and illustrated in Section \ref{sec:MRF}, each reduced cluster may have to be processed separately but this additional cost is negligible compared to the hardware and software gain of a more efficient representation.

-In practice, the Expectation-Maximization (EM) algorithm (\cite{dempster1977}), that iteratively computes and maximizes the conditional expectation of the complete-data log-likelihood, is commonly used to infer the parameters of finite mixture models.
-The number of clusters $K$, and their respective inner dimension $d_k$ are hyper-parameters that need to be tuned prior to the EM steps.
+The Expectation-Maximization (EM) algorithm (\cite{dempster1977}) that iteratively maximizes the conditional expectation of the complete-data log-likelihood, is commonly used to estimate finite mixture models.
+Gradient algorithms can also be used but have not been yet very popular, see a more detailed discussion in Appendix Section 2.
+The number of clusters $K$, and their respective inner dimension $d_k$ are hyperparameters that need to be tuned prior to the EM steps.
 As a simple solution, we use the Bayesian Information Criterion (BIC) to tune $K$ and the $d_k$'s at the same time.
 In contrast to MPPCA solutions which assume the same subspace dimension $d$ for all clusters, the possibility to handle different $d_k$'s and to allow non Gaussian cluster shapes is important for the target applications involving datasets that are very large.
 Using different dimensions across clusters is likely to yield a more efficient reduced representation of the data as illustrated in Section \ref{sec:MRF}.